 In the United Kingdom, polygraph test results aren’t usually admissible in court.
 They will never be accepted as evidence in a criminal trial, and their use in civil proceedings is limited.

-Common Reports Used in Court
+Here Are Some Common Reports Used In Court

 The most common reason people hire a private investigator for court evidence is in child custody cases.
 In these civil proceedings, each side needs to make the case that their child is best off in their care.
 A professional private investigator will conduct surveillance to determine what happens when the child is in the other person’s care.